Shadikul-Islam/ASP.NET-Core-Projects/Dockerize ASP.NET Core Application with MSSQL Server Database/README.md

 ### <a name="02">:diamond_shape_with_a_dot_inside: &nbsp;Application Dockerfile Setup</a>
 By running this command: ````vi Dockerfile```` you can open the Docekerfile and you can see my Dockerfile of this project.
 Let's discuss in detail what the Dockerfile will do.
-- These portions of the lines will create an intermediate image from the base image and expose the ports.
+- This portion of the lines will create an intermediate image from the base image and expose the ports.
 ```
 FROM mcr.microsoft.com/dotnet/aspnet:3.1 AS base
 WORKDIR /app
 EXPOSE 80
 EXPOSE 443
 ```
-- These portions of the lines will copy the code into the working source directory, restore the nugets packages, build the code and publish the code into Publish directory.
+- This portion of the lines will copy the code into the working source directory, restore the nugets packages, build the code and publish the code into Publish directory.
 ````
 FROM mcr.microsoft.com/dotnet/sdk:3.1 AS build
 WORKDIR /src